(Photo is the dusk view of Kelowna from 2830 East Kelowna Road listed by Domeij and Associates)

 The face of Kelowna is changing: Housing trends in 2017

-As we move forward into 2017 we can look back over the previous year’s media reports and see that Kelowna is getting bigger and younger.
-CBC News, in November 2016, reported that 25-34 year olds make up the largest group moving to Kelowna.
-This is one of the housing trends that was highlighted in a city report called Community Trends presented to Kelowna city council.
-This increase is attributed to a 3.1 increase in population (about a 4,500 increase in people) in Kelowna proper to a population of 127,500.
+As we move forward into 2017, we can look back over the previous year’s media reports.
+In those reports we see that Kelowna is getting bigger and younger.
+CBC News reported in November 2016 that 25-34 year olds make up the largest group moving to Kelowna.
+This is one of the housing trends presented to Kelowna city council that was highlighted in a city report, Community Trends.
+This increase is attributed to a 3.1% increase in population (about a 4,500 increase in people) in Kelowna proper.
+Brining Kelowna’s population to 127,500.

 What is the city’s solution to this potential trend of younger demographics deciding to settle into roots within an expensive housing landscape?
 Infill housing.
-Creating higher density neighborhoods in Kelowna proper downtown neighborhoods.
+Creating higher density neighbourhoods in Kelowna’s downtown neighbourhoods.
 The idea is to tap into current available infrastructure and create additional housing opportunities.
-Until now, high density development restrictions where in place.
+Until now, high density development restrictions were in place.

-The infill model comes with social challenges as well as positive outcomes including alleviating rental market tensions. the current vacancy rate fluctuates at around a 0.7%.
+The infill model comes with both social challenges and positive outcomes.
+One of the positives includes alleviating rental market tensions.
+The current vacancy rate fluctuates at around a 0.7%.
 Investors are hoping to tap into this market and create housing products that are responsive to the changing demographics of Kelowna.